What's New

 The Pin at Ramside Hall

-A brand-new Entertainment Centre is now open at Ramside Hall Hotel.
-The multi-million development features a 43-bay Toptracer driving range, six-lane bowling alley, interactive games, a huge sports bar with curve-round screens and delicious food and drink offer.
+A brand-new Entertainment Centre now open at Ramside Hall Hotel.
+The multi-million development features a 43-bay Toptracer driving range, six-lane bowling alley, interactive games, a huge sports bar and delicious food and drink offer.

 Auckland Palace Gardens

-The regeneration of Auckland Palace continues with three new gardens to explore.
+At The Auckland Palace you'll find three new gardens to explore.
 Connect with nature in the Wilderness Garden, pause and reflect in the Faith Garden, and the historic Walled Garden, which features a striking new glasshouse.
-Join us outside in the Palace grounds to wander the Bowling Green, take in beautiful views across the Wear Valley, and explore the newly designed North Terrace.

 The Rising at Raby Castle

-An ambitious development at Raby Castle, with expanded visitor offer, including reimagined walled garden, and new Vinery Café Restaurant.
-Now open.
+An ambitious development now open at Raby Castle, with expanded visitor offer including reimagined walled gardens, new Vinery Café Restaurant, Coach House Shop and exciting year-long events programme.

 Locomotion